vineethrp/linux-kernel/Documentation/RCU/listRCU.rst

 ------------------------------------

 The system-call auditing code does not update auditing rules in place.
-However, if it did, reader-writer-locked code to do so might look as follows (presumably, the field_count is only permitted to decrease, otherwise, the added fields would need to be filled in)::
+However, if it did, the reader-writer-locked code to do so might look as follows (presumably, the field_count is only permitted to decrease, otherwise, the added fields would need to be filled in)::